-As far back as 3000 BC, olives were grown commercially in Crete and olive oil may well have been the source of the wealth of the Minoan civilization.
+Students of Olive Oil history can show that as far back as 3000 BC, olives were grown commercially in Crete and olive oil may well have been the source of the wealth of the Minoan civilization.
 An olive tree near the Palace of Knossos on Crete is reputed to be around 4,000 years old.

 The first great expansion of olive cultivation seems to be around Greece and Egypt around 1,700 BCE.

 Around 1,000 BCE the Phoenicians are thought to have brought olives to Spain and Northern Africa.

 The expansion of the Roman Empire in around 900 BCE was key to olive oil and its uses.
 The Roman Empire expanded its civilization throughout southern Europe and North Africa, bringing with it olive trees to all conquered territories.
 As an important commodity, the Romans made many improvements in olive tree cultivation, olive oil extraction and storage – and valued olive oil to such an extent that it was even accepted as payment for taxes.
 Production increased greatly and olive oil became most popular.
 More olive mills were built as this culinary staple became increasingly popular.

 The decline of the Roman Empire in 500 A.D. brought with it a decrease in olive cultivation and a reduction in olive oil use.

 Around 1,110 AD olive groves begin to flourish once again, particularly in Italy, thanks to the merchant class who discovered that selling olive oil in local markets was an important source of income.
 During this time, Tuscany becomes a renowned region for the cultivation of olive trees.